prism-break/prism-break/README.md

 ## 3. Build

-    make all       # get a drink, it'll take a while build all 27 languages make reset     # making a drastic change? run this instead of `make all`
+    make all       # get a drink, it'll take a while build all 27 languages

+    make reset     # making a drastic change? run this instead of `make all`
+                   # this will vaporize /public before running `make all`

 ## 4. Serve